Stay in Touch

 At the center of the project is a process of creation of original artworks of My Neighbor Series by Alexey Steele that is conducted as a form of community outreach, their public installations and children community engagement programs that explore opportunities opened by art outreach.

-The project was envisioned as an intercommunal unifying bridge-building initiative and is centered on the artists live portrait series showcasing compelling images and stories of the beloved and inspiring diverse neighbors who serve as unique binders of local community and, whom artist believes, are the true everyday heroes of our society.
+The project was envisioned as an intercommunal unifying bridge-building and anti-hate initiative.
+It is centered on the artists live portrait series showcasing compelling images and stories of the beloved and inspiring diverse neighbors who serve as unique binders of local community and, whom artist believes, are the true everyday heroes of our society.

 Based on his artistic outreach to the community since 2005 the project was launched by the artist in 2015 in collaboration with The City of Carson Human Services with the grant from The City of Carson Cultural Arts Commission.